dcos/examples/spark-thrift-server/1.8/README.md

 #Dynamic Allocation

 The Spark Thrift Service is setup uses dynamic executor allocation by default.
 This requires to have an instance of the Spark Shuffle Service running.
+You can see an example of how to install Spark Shuffle at https://github.com/dcos/examples/tree/master/spark-shuffle/1.8

 - Estimated time for completion: 15 minutes
 - Target audience: Anyone interested in using standard BI tools to process information with Spark using an ODBC interface